 These attributes allow, for example, a two-dimensional surface to be embedded in a three-dimensional space.

 PARTITIONmay also appear in a partitioned mesh.
 However, this attribute should not be explicitly specified by the user.

-and stored in base64-encoded gzipped binary form, using either little-endian or big-endian
+be compressed and stored in base64-encoded gzipped binary form, using either little-endian or

 B64Z-LittleEndian: Base64 Gzip compressed using little-endian ordering.

 When generating mesh input files for Nektar++ using